mg555555/SC00041_Exercise1/README.md

 ## Files

-- `analyze_text.py`: The main Python script that performs the analysis.
+- `scripts/analyze_text.py`: The main Python script that performs the analysis.
-- `sample.txt`: A sample text file to be analyzed.
+- `test_data/sample.txt`: A sample text file to be analyzed.
 You can replace this with any `.txt` file of your choice.

 ## How It Works